jere1882/dl-blog/content/blog/indoor-nerf-reconstruction.md

 * It works perfectly with Viser in order to navigate the 3D reconstruction.
 * Supports tracking with W&B.

-A couple of general comments about training NeRFs:
+A couple of practical comments about training NeRFs - A detailed guide is included in appendix II:

 * Training is very fast, even for larger scenes.
 In my experiments, it takes up to 30 minutes to fully train a NeRF using 4 NVIDIA GeForce RTX 2080 GPUs.
-* Training quickly converges to a sensible reconstruction in the first handful of iterations.
-If you didn't get a roughly accurate reconstruction in the first couple of minutes, then something is off.
+* Training quickly converges to a sensible reconstruction.
+If you didn't get a roughly accurate reconstruction after 2-3 minutes, then something is off.
 * Training can be memory intensive, if you run out of memory consider reducing the batch size or reducing image resolution.

-As of metrics:
-* The loss depends on the specific method, but usually involves a "rgb-loss" term measuring the difference between the rendered color and the ground truth color.
-Depth, opacity and regularization terms may be added.
-* Evaluation metrics usually include PSNR (Peak Signal-to-Noise Ratio).
-* Human supervision can catch many details that aggregated stats do not represent.
+As of metrics, I will mostly use pixel-wise rgb loss and PSNR (Peak Signal-to-Noise Ratio).
+Human supervision can catch many details that aggregated stats do not represent.

-Let's now dive into the experiments and their results.
-Checkout appendix 2 for a step-by-step guide on how to setup and run experiments in NeRFStudio.

 Tip: Use W&B to track and tag your experiments.
-Training a NeRF is so fast that chances are you will be training MANY just to try our hyperparemeters and models:
+NERFs can be trained very fast, and it is easy to lose track of each execution.

 ![[Pasted image 20241124081607.png]]